+Action # Title Description Total Funds Contributing 5.1 Campus Safety - Custodial Service Provide salaries and benefits for custodial service on campus.
+This action also includes materials and supplies. \$60,000.00 No 5.2 Custodial Service action also includes materials and supplies. \$50,000.00 Yes

-Action # Title Description Total Funds Contributing 5.1 Campus Safety - Custodial Service Provide materials and supplies to ensure a clean, safe environment for students to learn in. \$1,500.00 No 5.2 Positive Climate - PBIS Low-income students are in need of additional behavioral and academic support in comparison to all students as indicated by our \$12,000.00 Yes
+Action # Title Description Total Funds Contributing that students learn more when their basic needs are being met on campus (food, shelter, safety).
+Action 2 is to provide students with a campus assistant whose primary role is active supervision and teaching of behavior expectations before school, after school, and during breaks and lunches.
+The additional resource is designed to meet the needs most associated with low-income students.
+However, because we expect that all students struggling behaviorally will benefit, this action is provided on an LEA-wide basis.
+It is our expectation that providing students with a safe environment will increase overall learning and student attendance as evidenced by state test scores on both the CAASPP and the ELPAC and data quest attendance data.
+5.3 Positive Climate - PBIS Low-income students are in need of additional behavioral and academic support in comparison to all students as indicated by and our local academic progress data.

-Action # Title Description Total Funds Contributing Action # Description chronic absenteeism (defined by academic progress with independent study) and our local academic progress data.
 Positive Behavior Intervention & Support (PBIS) have been shown to be effective in reducing student misbehaviors as well as increasing student connection with school and motivation to success.
 Positive behavioral support refers to the application of positive behavioral and academic interventions and systems to achieve socially important behavior change.
-KC Online will continue to implement PBIS strategies to proactively teach our low income students our expectations and to reward and recognize low income students for their progress.
+RMCHS will continue to implement PBIS strategies to proactively teach our low income students our expectations and to reward and recognize low income students for their progress.
 Action 2 is to provide students with a positive, proactive approach to student attendance, discipline, and academic achievement.
-Action includes the following: Awards and Rewards for student achievement Incentive trips for students meeting their academic goals Student incentives for attendance, behavior, and academic achievement The additional resources are designed to meet the needs most associated with low-income students.
+This action includes the following: Awards and Rewards for student achievement Incentive trips for students meeting their academic goals \$25,000.00 Yes

+Action # Title Description Total Funds Contributing Student incentives for attendance, behavior, and academic achievement The additional resources are designed to meet the needs most associated with low-income students.
 However, because we expect that all students struggling behaviorally and academically will benefit, this action is provided on an school-wide basis.
-We expect this action to continue to keep suspension rates low and improve both academic performance and attendance. suspension rates for low income students.
-Total Funds
+We expect this action to continue to keep suspension rates low and improve both academic performance and attendance.
+5.4 Positive Climate and Attendance Through local research, we know that students who attend school daily perform higher than students that do not.
+Action 4 is to provide incentives for students with strong attendance and to provide support to students that are missing school.
+It is our expectation that by supporting our absent students we will improve their attendance and therefore see improved test scores on the CAASPP and the ELPAC.
+In addition, course grades will be higher in both high school and college courses. \$1,500.00 No 5.5 Social Worker Provide students with mental health support through full time social worker. \$15,000.00 No 5.6 Social Worker Low-income students are in need of additional support in comparison to all students as indicated by both local data, state assessment and attendance data, and observations.
+Parent feedback showed a great \$143,000.00 Yes